 Our traditions are conservative when it comes to family culture and values.
 In ancient times, Armenians thought that autumn and winter were the most suitable months for the wedding as in spring and summer, people were mainly engaged in agricultural work.
 It should be noted that young people didn't have the right to choose their mate on their own.
 This decision was often made by their parents, who tried to marry their children as soon as possible.

-The bride was usually chosen from their local region or the neighboring village.
+The bride was usually chosen from their local region or the neighbouring village.
 First, the boy's parents visited the future bride and got their parents permission so their son can marry her.
 After that, the parents of both sides got officially acquainted.
 Then, the relationship entered a different stage.
 The couple got engaged.

 On that day, the groom bought a ring for the bride, and she accepted it as a sign of commitment.
 This ceremony represented a formal agreement to future marriage.
 Traditionally, the engagement party was hosted by the bride's side.
 After the engagement, the wedding date was assigned, and the preparations began.
 By the way, one of the most important decisions was the choice of godparents who had a unique role during weddings.
 The Godfather was chosen from the groom's closest friends.
 The Godfather and his wife had to set an example for newlyweds.
 That's why they always wanted a person who had a well-established family.